sachapan/getsubs/README.md

 to enter the corresponding number of the title and the script will download and display the subtitles.

 The script can also be run by adding either the name of a video file previously downloaded:

 `python3 getjwsubs.py video.mp4`

 Or a URL of a video file:

 `python3 getjwsubs.py htttps://website.com/cool_video.mp4`

 The subtitles that are encoded into the video file will be extracted and displayed.
+These are sometimes known as "soft subtitles".

 NOTE: the script only displays subtitles that are already encoded into a video file, it will not attempt to extract susbtitles from the audio track(s).